SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Custom_Python_Scripts.md

 ## Part 3: Advanced Error Handling

-For more robust error management, a script can raise a `DynamicModuleError`.
-This provides a controlled way to report failures back to WilmerAI.
+A script can raise a `DynamicModuleError` to report a failure back to WilmerAI in a controlled way.
 The error message will be logged and returned as the node's output without halting the entire workflow execution.

 ### **Example of Raising a Controlled Error**